Quintinus98/simple_shell/README.md

 # Simple Shell

-The idea behind this project, is to implement a shell with basic features.
+The idea behind this project is to implement a shell with basic features.

 The project was designed and developed in **C**.